llvm/mlir-www/website/content/users/_index.md

 heterogeneous devices (CPUs/GPUs/Accelerators/FPGAs)  in a cluster while exploiting fine-grained op-level parallelism.

-## [NPComp](https://github.com/llvm/mlir-npcomp): MLIR based compiler toolkit for numerical python programs

-The NPComp project aims to provide tooling for compiling numerical python programs of various forms to take advantage of MLIR+LLVM code generation and backend runtime systems.

-In addition to providing a bridge to a variety of Python based numerical programming frameworks, NPComp also directly develops components for tracing and compilation of generic Python program fragments.

 ## [ONNX-MLIR](https://github.com/onnx/onnx-mlir)

 To represent neural network models, users often use [Open Neural Network